Table of Contents

 Prior to the establishment of the new VA rules effective 10/18/18, annuities were used as a means to lower a veteran or surviving spouse’s net worth to qualify for VA pensions.
 (Annuities provide a way for assets to be turned into an income stream).
 However, with the new VA rules, veterans and surviving spouses will no longer have this option.
 Any transfer of assets into an annuity to “spend down” one’s net worth to meet the asset requirement will now be in violation of the VA look back period if the annuity cannot be liquidated (cashed out).
 In addition, if it cannot be liquidated, while it will not be counted towards one’s net worth, the monthly payments will be counted towards one’s income.
 If the annuity can be liquidated, the annuity will count towards one’s net worth, but will not violate the look back period.

 Please note: This new rule only applies to applicants that have excessive net worth.
-Said another way, if a veteran or surviving spouse created an annuity, but never had assets in excess of $123,600, this new rule does not apply to him/her.
+Said another way, if a veteran or surviving spouse created an annuity, but never had assets in excess of $127,061, this new rule does not apply to him/her.
 Another exception to this rule is the requirement of annuities upon retirement from employment.
 While this type of annuity will not violate the look back rule, the monthly income from the annuity will still be counted as income.
+Read about annuities impact on Medicaid eligibility.

 What if I Have a Pension Application Currently Pending?